 If you’re looking for a different style of bag to a traditional backpack, a holdall can represent a good alternative for packing and carrying a lot of your bug out gear.

-One of the advantages of a bug out duffle bag is that they may offer a greater volume and capacity for packing your equipment.
+One of the advantages of a bug out duffel bag is that they may offer a greater volume and capacity for packing your equipment.
 This can be particularly useful if you’re packing a tent or any larger kit.
-No bag is able to reduce the weight of larger supplies however so this is also a consideration if you’re considering going down this path.
+No bag is able to reduce the weight of larger supplies however, so this is also a consideration if you’re considering going down this path.

 Our Pick: Yukon Outfitters Bug-Out Bag

-Styled as a typical duffle bag, the Yukon Outfitters Bug-Out Bag presents a ton of features that make it well suited as a non-conventional alternative to the traditional backpack style grab bag.
+Styled as a typical duffel bag, the Yukon Outfitters Bug-Out Bag presents a ton of features that make it well suited as a non-conventional alternative to the traditional backpack style bug out bag.

 MOLLE webbing is included across the surface of the bag itself meaning that there are plenty of places to latch on additional pouches, gear and equipment to maximize your carrying potential when you bug out.

 In terms of storage space, the Yukon Bug-Out Bag provides a generous capacity of around 55 liters with a practical footprint for packing larger kit alongside internal compartment dividers which allow you to separate your gear should you want to (really useful).
 When you’re all packed up and ready to go, external compression straps that allow you to keep everything secured once you zip the main compartment shut using the double zipper top-down entry.

 When it comes down to survival basics, the most important part of your kit and the number one consideration is without a doubt, water.

 Due to this, the priority packing items within any bug out bag list are water and the means by which to purify and make raw water safe to drink.